Tracking Emotional Responses in Conversion Rate Optimisation

-When you get worked up, you sweat, and this makes your skin conduct electricity better.
-GSR machines, including the state-of-the-art equipment that we use here at Endless Gain, work by measuring how easily an electric current (don’t worry – it’s too small a current to feel!) passes through the skin.
+When you get aroused, your skin conducts electricity better.
+GSR machines, including the state-of-the-art equipment we use here at Endless Gain, work by measuring how easily an electric current (don’t worry – it’s too small a current to feel!) passes through the skin.

 The higher your skin conductance, the sweatier you are, and therefore the more emotionally aroused you are.

 Why Do We Use GSR to Measure Customers’ Emotional Responses on Your Website?

 Why don’t we just ask customers how worked up they are?

 For one thing, they might lie – particularly if they find their responses embarrassing, or think they’d be telling you something you don’t want to hear.
 And for another, they might not know.
 GSR can pick up on unconscious emotional responses that people can’t control and may not even be aware of.

 So, when it’s paired up with facial expression recognition technology, which tells us which emotion your customers are feeling, GSR can tell us how strongly they’re feeling it.